Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/ecosystem-mapping-consent-form.md

 - [ ] I consent to the retention of this data under the condition that any subsequent use also be restricted to research projects that have gained ethical approval from Newcastle University.

-- [ ] I consent to my anonymised transcriptions to be displayed publicily, in full on an 'open license' (LICENSE TYPE PENDING) repository hosted on GitHub.
+- [ ] I consent to my anonymised transcriptions to be displayed publicily, in full on an 'open license' [Creative Commons Legal Code Attribution-NonCommercial-ShareAlike 2.0](https://github.com/Erioldoesdesign/Design_HOSS_PhD/blob/main/LICENSE.md) repository hosted on GitHub.

-- [ ] I consent to my anonymised comments to be displayed publicily, in part on an 'open license' (LICENSE TYPE PENDING) repository hosted on GitHub. e.g. a single anonymised quote or paragraph from your responses to this research.
+- [ ] I consent to my anonymised comments to be displayed publicily, in part on an 'open license' [Creative Commons Legal Code Attribution-NonCommercial-ShareAlike 2.0](https://github.com/Erioldoesdesign/Design_HOSS_PhD/blob/main/LICENSE.md) repository hosted on GitHub. e.g. a single anonymised quote or paragraph from your responses to this research.

 Name/Signature of participant: